ChristofSchwarz/qs_log4net_appender/smtp0/README.md

  * subject ... email subject, I recommend to mention the sense server name here
  * maybe adapt the conversionPattern if you want a different email body

-Since this example has no further filters than a Logging level of ERROR, there is just an &gt;elevator&lt; tag but no &gt;filter&lt; tags.
+Since this example has no further filters than a Logging level of ERROR, there is just an &lt;elevator&gt; tag but no &lt;filter&gt; tags.